ispeters/async_scope/asyncscope.md

 Unlike `spawn()`, the sender given to `spawn_future()` is not constrained on a given shape.
 It may send different types of values, and it can complete with errors.

-_NOTE:_ there is a race between the completion of the given sender and the start of the returned sender.
-The spawned sender and the returned _`future-sender`_ use the synchronization facilities in the dynamically allocated state to resolve this race.

-Cancelling the returned sender requests cancellation of the given sender, `snd`, but does not affect any other senders.

 Usage example:
 ```cpp